 You can use a stand if you like to introduce a bit of airflow around the base of the MacBook.
 Here’s one we recommend.

 Also, don’t be afraid to do rendering or similar activities that cause the CPU or GPU to heat up.
 As I’ve demonstrated previously, most of the heat dissipates into the top center half of the chassis, and doesn’t heat up the battery too much.

 What about leaving your MacBook plugged into the charger?
 Before I get into this, let’s talk about the charger itself.
 I always recommend to use the official Apple charger wherever possible.

 The main reason for this recommendation is there are a lot of dodgy chargers out there that should be avoided.
 Often they are the same cheaply mass-produced charger simply re-branded by random Chinese companies.

-That being said, there’s no harm in using chargers or pass-through USB-C charging from things like docks or monitors, provided they are from a good and trustworthy brand.
+However – there’s no harm in using third-party chargers or even pass-through USB-C charging from docks or monitors, provided they are from a good and trustworthy brand.
 Some examples include Dell, Logitech, or Anker.

-I reviewed a Thunderbolt 3 Dock from CalDigit that I also recommend.
+I reviewed a Thunderbolt 4 Dock from CalDigit that I recommend.

 If you’re really cautious about this, you can look for brands and accessories on the official Apple store as a good starting point.